progit/progit/pl/06-git-tools/01-chapter6.markdown

 	HEAD is now at 049d078 added the index file
 	(To restore them type "git stash apply")

-Teraz Twój katalog roboczy jest w stanie niezmienionym:
+Twój katalog roboczy jest teraz w stanie niezmienionym:

 <!-- Your working directory is clean: -->